tjhils/oldblog/_posts/2015-02-12-thoughts-on-trust-in-remote-teams.md

 ### Trust is the Most Valuable Currency

 Building structures that encourage and grow trust networks is a critical part of remote working.
 It starts at hiring, where you select for candidates you can rely on.
-It’s grown by communication that’s friendly and transparent but maintaining those relationships must be an active goal that is sometimes best serviced by simply being together.
+It’s grown by communication that’s friendly and transparent.
+Maintaining those relationships must be an active goal that is sometimes best serviced by just simply being together.

 Working remotely is a way to build teams that aren't restricted by the arbitrary limitations of geography, teams that are able to offer a more balanced work-life experience.
 It isn't however without challenges.
 But they are challenges that should be met face on.
 To deny that is to fail to rise to the occasion in a time where fully remote operations are just taking off.
-I firmly believe the future of knowledge workers is remote and that it is a social responsibility to excel at building the structure that will support future teams and finding ways to strengthen trust within a team is a huge part of that.
+I firmly believe the future of knowledge workers is remote and that it is a social responsibility to excel at building the structure that will support future teams.
+Finding ways to strengthen trust within a team is a huge part of that and one that we're only just beginning to understand.